Please also refer to the general information about contacting and visiting prisoners which is the same for all prisons in Victoria.

 A weekend bus service operates from Castlemaine railway station and travels directly to Tarrengower Prison.

-If the person has been approved and has a letter to visit Dame Phyllis Frost Centre, this letter may be used for the initial visit to Tarrengower only.
+If the visitor has been approved and has a letter of authority to visit Dame Phyllis Frost Centre, this letter may be used for the initial visit to Tarrengower only.

-For conditions of entry that apply to all prisons, such as general behaviour and the search process, refer to the general information for visiting a prisoner.
+For conditions of entry that apply to all prisons, such as general behaviour and the search process, refer to the general information for contacting and visiting prisoners.
 The following additional details are specific to Tarrengower Prison.

 - car parking is available in the visitor car park at the prison